-- identify and assign roles and responsibilities to manage filtering and monitoring systems. - review filtering and monitoring provision at least annually. - block harmful and inappropriate content without unreasonably impacting teaching and learning. - have effective monitoring strategies in place that meet the school/ colleges safeguarding needs. - review and discuss the standards with the leadership team, IT staff and service providers to ensure the school/college meets the standard published by the Department for Education filtering and monitoring standards.
+- identifying and assigning roles and responsibilities to manage filtering and monitoring systems. - Reviewing, filtering and monitoring provision at least annually. - blocking harmful and inappropriate content without unreasonably impacting teaching and learning. - having effective monitoring strategies in place that meet the school's safeguarding needs. - reviewing and discussing the standards with the leadership team, IT staff and service providers to ensure the school meets the standard published by the Department for Education filtering and monitoring standards.

-Belton CE Primary will manage the new filtering and monitoring requirements put in place by KCSiE 2023 (paragraphs 124,138,141 and 142) as outlined in the 2023 Online Policy (See Appendix an extract is written below
+Belton CE Primary will manage the new filtering and monitoring requirements put in place by KCSiE 2023 (paragraphs 124,138,141 and 142) as outlined in the 2023 Online Policy (See Separate Policy.
+An extract is written below